 3. Update the App

-Open App Store on your iPhone and tap on your Account Icon.
+Open the App Store on your iPhone and tap on the Profile Icon.

 On the next screen, tap on the Update button, located next to the App.